 At least one dead after vehicle bursts into flames, shuts down I-110 South

-BATON ROUGE - At least one person died Wednesday after a vehicle burst into flames in the middle of a busy interstate Wednesday.
+BATON ROUGE - A man died Wednesday after a vehicle crashed and burst into flames in the middle of a busy interstate Wednesday.

-Video showed the vehicle completely engulfed in flames around 3:30 p.m. near the North 22nd Street exit.
-An explosion was also caught on traffic cameras as firefighters put out the flames.
+According to the Baton Rouge Fire Department, the driver's car hit the guardrail around near the North 22nd Street exit, flipped onto its side and then caught fire.
+The driver was trying to get out of the car, but deceased when first responders arrived.

-Witnesses reported hearing what sounded like gunfire at the scene, though police said it appeared no shots were fired.
+Witnesses reported hearing what sounded like gunfire at the scene, though firefighters said the sounds were the tires on the car exploding.

 The coroner's office was called to investigate the death.